ayton-village/website/hall/content/_index.md

 title: Ayton Community Hall
 is_page: true
 ---
-You can find Ayton Community Hall up the vennel next to the Hemelvaart Bier Cafe (previously the Black Bull pub) on the High Street.
-It’s only been the Community Hall since the end of March 2008.
-Prior to that, the hall was owned by Ayton and Burnmouth Church.

-The hall also has a modern kitchen, ladies, gents and disabled toilet facilities, foldaway chairs and tables, digital projector and sound system, with a sound loop for the hard of hearing.
-There is cinema equipment to show DVDS and Blu-rays on a large screen.

-Outside there is a secure garden with a barbeque and seating on a patio area.
+**Ayton Community Hall** is a small, modern hall which was renovated and upgraded in 2010 with the help of various grants.
+The premises consist of the hall, a modern kitchen, ladies, gents and a disabled toilet and an enclosed paved area to the rear.
+The hall has full disabled access from the High Street.

+The hall includes a modern projection system with “cinema” sound, suitable for showing DVD’s, Blu-rays and computer presentations and includes an integrated hearing loop.
+A PA system with a radio microphone is also available.

+The hall, which measures 9.4m x 5.7m, can comfortably accommodate up to 40-50 people.
+The maximum number is 60.
+There are plenty of fold away tables and chairs.
+There is no stage area.

+The paved area at the rear is ideal for children’s parties, barbecues etc.

 One of the village defibrillators is situated in the Community Hall vennel.